DiseaseTranscriptomicsLab/markeR/README.md

 The user can also chose to directly plot the scores.

+Effect sizes can be computed using the `compute_cohen` parameter (default = `T`): when the grouping variable has only two levels, Cohen’s d is calculated by default.
+If there are more than two levels, Cohen’s f is used unless a specific pairwise comparison is defined via `cond_cohend`, in which case Cohen’s d is reported for that comparison.
+If `pvalcalc==TRUE` (default = `F`), then the associated p-value (not corrected for multiple testing) is reported.

 ``` r
 # df_Scores <- CalculateScores(data = counts_example,
 #                              metadata = metadata_example,